How To Run Twitter Influencer Campaign

 The smart way to do this would be give a leverage to the influencer’s followers – Something that will make them want to retweet.

-For instance, this influencer asked its follower to RT ‘if’ they were excited about the new movie, Phoenix Forgotten.
-The second line makes the tweet more personal, even though it’s still an ad.
+For instance, this influencer asked its follower to RT ‘if’ they were excited about the event.

 Though the best way to get more retweets or comments is by organizing a sweepstakes, where the users stand a chance to win something when they RT a tweet or follow a certain account.